Activities in Cornwall

 A mile away from Sun Haven Valley is Merlin Golf Club, with views over the Atlantic from the hilltop fairways to enhance your day.
 Suitable for beginners and experienced golfers alike, the facilities include an 8-bay driving range, a clubhouse and gift shop.
 For a little variety Treloy Golf Club is 4 miles away to the South and Trevose Golf Club 6 miles to the North.

-just 3/4 mile from our doorstep, there is no excuse not to experience
+mile from our doorstep, there is no excuse not to experience the country's

-the country's most spectacular coastal scenery.
-Catch the bus towards
+most spectacular coastal scenery.
+Catch the bus towards either Padstow

-either Padstow or Newquay, and the journey back offers an easy coastal
+or Newquay, and the journey back offers an easy coastal walk back with

 For more ideas on attractions and plans for days out see our attractions